-Since 2021/2022 is the final year covered by the 2016 Proposition 218 proceedings, another set of Proposition 218 proceedings will be required for the ensuing years.
-The next Proposition 218 Proceedings are tentatively scheduled to be completed by the end of August 2023.
-In accordance with direction from the DWA Board of Directors at their public meeting on May 4, 2021, the rate will be increased by an increment of \$20 annually.
-The following table sets forth recommended replenishment assessment rates for five fiscal years following the proposed Proposition 218 Proceedings in 2023, based on the \$20 annual increment.
+At their public meeting on May 4, 2021, DWA Board of Directors authorized rate increases by an increment of \$20 annually subsequent to 2022/2023.
+The following table sets forth recommended replenishment assessment rates for five fiscal years beginning with 2023/2024, based on the \$20 annual increment.